 I wanted them to understand that I had expectations of them.
 Regardless of their disabilities, I wanted them to understand their own potential.

 This requires a lot of patience on my part.
-I remember one time when I pulled up a schematic of a part for one of our bikes and we tried to troubleshoot the problem as group.
-I pointed to a set of disc break calipers and asked a young man of about 16 to read to me the name of the part we needed to order.
-He looked at me plainly and with utmost certainty he says “I can’t read.”
+I remember one time when I pulled up a schematic of a part for one of our bikes and we tried to troubleshoot the problem as a group.
+I pointed to a set of disc brake calipers and asked a young man of about 16 to read to me the name of the part we needed to order.
+He looked at me plainly and with utmost certainty, he said “I can’t read.”

-After they were comfortable spending time in the shop and they knew where things were located, we started in on bolstering their knowledge of bikes.
-Some kids were really excited and intent on learning.
+After they were comfortable spending time in the shop and they knew where things were located, we started bolstering their knowledge of bikes.
+Some kids were excited and intent on learning.
 Others could not have cared less.
-Their disinterest bordered on disrespectful; they lashed out at me and at their staff for making them do something they had no interest in.
+Their disinterest bordered on disrespect; they lashed out at me and their staff for making them do something they had no interest in.

-One young man literally said to his caretaker, “if you do not leave me alone I will smack you until scream bloody murder.”
+One young man said to his caretaker, “If you do not leave me alone I will smack you until scream bloody murder.”
 Albeit kind of comical and very specific it was still not the ideal attitude for learning.
 So we took a break.
-We asked him what he would like to do and told him we could certainly do that after we took care of the basics.
+I asked him what he would like to do and told him I could certainly do that after I took care of the basics.
 He came back in with an understanding of the task ahead.

-First we put a bike up in the stand and began going over bike anatomy.
-Prior to their arrival I had ordered them shirts with a labeled diagram of a bike on it so that the ones who could read would have a little cheat sheet when I asked them to name the parts I pointed to.
+First, we put a bike up on the stand and began going over bike anatomy.
+Before their arrival, I had ordered them shirts with a labeled diagram of a bike on it so that the ones who could read would have a little cheat sheet when I asked them to name the parts I pointed to.
 I would point to a part and see if they could figure it out via context clues or if they already knew.

 They want to move so fast through this because they think they already know how to do it.
-In their bullheaded teenage minds they think they know everything and that doing it slow and with intention is a waste of time.
-This requires so much patience, I repeat myself over and over again, and yet I still feel like I am talking to five brick walls.
+In their bullheaded teenage minds, they think they know everything and that doing it slowly and with intention is a waste of time.
+This requires so much patience, that I repeat myself over and over again, and yet I still feel like I am talking to five brick walls.

 Many of them end up using the tire levers to pry the tire back on and I have to figure out some way to show them this is incorrect.
 We do not want to pinch the tube.

-Week 3 I have them doing minor repairs on shop bikes and their own bikes under my supervision.
+Week 3: I have them doing minor repairs on shop bikes and their bikes under my supervision.
 It is important to incentivize them in this way.
 They respond to special treatment the same as anyone else does.
-Letting them go on rides or helping them fix their personal bikes that have been garage mascots for a year is a great way to inspire their love to ride.
+Letting them go on rides or helping them fix their bikes which have been garage mascots for a year is a great way to inspire their love to ride.